abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Pt
   Needs GW version

-  * Pt-sp.in Default version with 2 projectors for unbound f states Recommended for GS applications.
+  * Pt-sp.in: Default version with 2 projectors for unbound f states Recommended for GS applications.

   * Pt-fsp.in: